maykru/hatespeechdetection/README.md

 ## Preprocessing
 The data for this task consist of hate speech and non-hate speech tweets in English and Spanish.
 Both the original and preprocessed datasets can be found in their corresponding folders.

-__Disclaimer:__ As this is a task on Hate Speech, the dataset contains many instances with this content, including racism, xenophobia and misogyny.
+__Disclaimer:__ As this is a task on Hate Speech, the dataset contains many instances of this content, including racism, xenophobia and misogyny.

 A number of preprocessing steps were taken to help improve the performance of the model: